hajle/bluestarfish-decap/src/content/pages/en/index.md

   seoTitle: Unforgettable Trips, Your Way
   seoDesc: Vietnam, Cambodia, Laos – Personalized Holidays, Tailored for You.
 hero:
-  title: Vietnam, Cambodia, Laos  Custom Travel Experiences
+  title: " South East Asia Custom Travel Experiences"
-  subtitle: " Adventures in Vietnam, Cambodia, and Laos Tailor-Made for You"
+  subtitle: " Enjoy Tailor-Made Holidays in Vietnam, Cambodia, Laos.
+On Your Terms."
   image: ../../../assets/images/home-hero.jpg
 intro: >+
   Passionate about travel, we're dedicated to sharing the beauty of Vietnam,